brianguenter/Benchmarks/Readme.md

 |  100x     | 1.13                | 2.4                          |          3.8          |
 | 1000x     |                      |                             |          6.5          |

 This is a very small sample of functions but it will be interesting to see if this slow growth of the Jacobian with increasing domain and codomain dimensions generalizes to all functions or only applies to functions with special graph structure.

 [^a]: For the FD sparse column, FD sparse was slower than FD dense so times are not listed for this column.
-For all other columns either the benchmark code crashes or I haven't yet figured out how to make it work correctly and efficiently.
+For all other columns I haven't yet figured out how to make it work correctly and efficiently.